The viewport

 attribute of a {{htmlelement("meta")}}

-element gives hints about the initial size of the {{glossary("viewport")}}
+element gives hints about how the {{glossary("viewport")}}

 If specified, you define viewport-related behaviors using a content